LiviaKarolayne/Servlet-Sample2/README.md

-# servlet_2
+# Servlet Sample 2
-Este repositório recebe informações de um formulário via post e exibe-as na tela
+This repository receives information from a form via post and displays it on the screen